MadalinTilmaciu/Number_shapes/README.md

 # Number shapes

-This is a simple one-page app that check if a given number is a square or a cube.
+This is a simple one-page app that checks if a given number is a square or a cube.

 ## Flutter tips